MarcinKonowalczyk/psll-lang/README.md

 - [ ] Strings do not support escape characters (And maybe they never will!
 Ha!
 They're just sugar anyway...)
 - [ ] `(_)` breaks the compiler (Why would someone decide to write this though...?)
 - [x] Asymmetric children cause issues in `tree_repr` in `add_one_child`
+- [ ] Bug in greedy optimisation for source code with one major tree